auditassistant/json-context/README.md

 Because of this, if you have a reference to the original object in the datasource (say when you are binding to it), the reference will still work after the new version has been pushed in.
 This allows the complete object to be bounced around the intertubes or wherever and only update existing objects rather than creating new references all the time.

+Returns an array detailing the changes.

 **object**: The complete object that has been changed, created, or deleted.

 **changeInfo** options:
-  - **source**: either `server` or `user`.
-If server the change will not be validated and will be applied to the context regardless.
-If user, the matcher must explicity allow the type of change ('update', 'append' or 'remove').
+  - **verifiedChange**: optional - set to true if you want to override the validation/permission checking.
+Good for syncing with trusted sources such as a primary database server.
-  - any other metadata that we may want to access further down stream.
+  - any other metadata that we may want to access further down stream - it will be emitted with the change event.

-#### Server Changes

-When a changed object comes down the stream from the server, call `context.pushChange(changedObject, {source: 'server'})` and the change will be merged into the context (as long as there is a corresponding matcher).

 #### Browser Changes

 If you want to **update** an object in the browser with a form for example, you must first obtain a copy of the object you wish to change.
-You can use `context.obtain(query)` to do this, or clone an object using `jsonContext.obtain(element.source)`.
-Once you have this copy, make the desired changes, then push back in using `context.pushChange(changedObject, {source: 'user'})`.
-The context will check the matcher to ensure the change they have requested is allowed.
+You can use `datasource.obtain(query)` to do this, or clone an object using `datasource.obtain(element.templateContext.source)`.
+Once you have this copy, make the desired changes, then push back in using `datasource.pushChange(changedObject, {source: 'user'})`.
+It will check the matcher to ensure the change they have requested is allowed.

 To **delete** an object, obtain in the same way as changing, but add the key `_deleted` with the value `true`.